 - Tone: All varieties of spoken Chinese use tones to distinguish words.
 A few dialects of North China may have as few as 3 tones, while some dialects in south China have up to 6 or 12 tones, depending on how one counts them.
 One exception from this is Shanghainese, which has reduced the set of tones to a two-toned pitch-accent system, not unlike modern Japanese.
 Different tones can drastically change a word’s meaning.
 Chinese is a tonal language, meaning that a word’s pitch can affect its meaning.
 For example, wǒ xiǎng wèn nǐ, in which “wen” is spoken with a falling pitch, means “I want to ask you”.
 But wǒ xiǎng wěn nǐ, in which “wen” rises and falls in pitch, means “I want to kiss you”.

-At 1-StopAsia, we help our clients identify their target market or audience and then fine-tune the language, writing system, style and tone of the Chinese they’re going to need.
-Our rigorous quality assurance procedure ensures that your translation is translated and reviewed by a native Chinese translator with a specific subject-matter specialty, before it’s proofread by a second linguist.
-This guarantees that every detail of the document is double-checked and a quality translation is provided.
+At 1-StopAsia, we help our clients identify their target market or audience and then fine-tune the language, writing system, style and tone of the exact type of Chinese they’re going to need.
+Our well-structured process ensures that your translation is translated and reviewed by a native Chinese translator with a specific subject-matter specialty, which helps us deliver a satisfactory final product.

 REQUEST A FREE QUOTE